mauri870/mauri870.github.io/blog/content/posts/tensorflow-serving-inception-go.md

 ## 1. Train and export the model

 Since Tensorflow Serving is designed to serve Tensorflow models, we first need to train one.
 For the sake of simplicity, you can follow the [tutorials](https://www.tensorflow.org/serving/serving_inception) in order to export a pre-treined inception model.
 You can skip the Kubernetes part, we only need the final image with the compiled tensorflow serving server and the exported model.
-I'll probably write a post in the feature about how to export a custom model.
+I'll probably write a post in the future about how to export a custom model.

 ## 2. Preparing the proto files